Dick Campbell (footballer, born 1953)

 Campbell's playing career was low-profile and he is more known for his management career which includes successful lengthy spells at Brechin City, Forfar Athletic and Arbroath.
-Campbell also managed Cowdenbeath, Dunfermline Athletic, Partick Thistle and Ross County.
-He has achieved five promotions at four clubs with the highlights taking Brechin from the fourth tier to the second tier and repeated the feat with Arbroath many years later.
+Campbell has also managed Cowdenbeath, Dunfermline Athletic, Partick Thistle and Ross County.
+He has achieved seven promotions at five clubs with the highlights taking Brechin from the fourth tier to the second tier and repeated the feat with Arbroath many years later.
+He was appointed East Fife manager in February 2024.

 Playing career

 Campbell's playing career was mainly spent in the lower leagues of Scottish football.
 Having started out with Dundee United's youth system he then played for Cowdenbeath, Dunfermline Athletic, Ross County (then in the Highland League), Brechin City and East Stirlingshire.

 Coaching career

 Campbell has accrued more than 1,300 games in the dugout either as an assistant manager or manager in Scottish football.
-He has won 3 separate Manager of the year awards and over 35 manager of the month awards in a career spanning decades.
+He has won four separate Manager of the year awards and over 40 manager of the month awards in a career spanning decades.